hernantz/blog/content/if-considered-harmful.md

 per se, life is more complex with lots of gray areas.
 The examples here are [not real world snippets][1], but simply put to make a point.

-Interestingly enough, all the expermients lead to functional programmig principles, like composing functions, passing functions as parameters, processing iterables, lazyness and immutability, etc.
+Interestingly enough, all the experiments lead to functional programming principles, like composing functions, passing functions as parameters, processing iterables, laziness and immutability, etc.

 Maybe this implies that functional languages are superior in terms of expresability.

+https://www.youtube.com/watch?v=z43bmaMwagI "If considered harmful: How to eradicate 95% of all your bugs in one simple step - Jules May"

+Complexity has to live somewhere (https://thesephist.com/posts/complexity-conservation/), with pattern matching you push those checks to the compiler/interpreter instead of writing them yourself.

+https://twitter.com/DavidKPiano/status/1517215521619550210?t=sJ8oUVcjcon7Dpvm1nrk5g&s=08 : The optional chaining function call operator – ?.() – is also known as the "no worries if not!" operator

+from functools import singledispatch como forma de evitar escribir ifs

 [0]: https://blog.timoxley.com/post/47041269194/avoid-else-return-early "Avoid else, return early"